Easter in Rome including Vatican City

 - Celebrate Easter and discover Rome's incredible history & unique atmosphere on this 5-night holiday.

-- Stay in the city centre for easy access to all of the must-see highlights of Rome.
+- Stay in the city for easy access to all of the must-see highlights of Rome.

-- Hear stories of ancient & baroque Rome from an expert, local guide on a full day city tour.
+- Hear stories of ancient & baroque Rome from an expert, local guide on a city tour.

-- Take a full day excursion to Vatican City, including a visit to the Sistine Chapel.
+- Take a half day excursion to Vatican City, including a visit to the Sistine Chapel.

 - Enjoy plenty of leisure time to see the city on your own, with tips from our local guide.